pjones1063/AspeQt-2k24/README.md

    $ make

+   $ sudo usermod -a -G dailout username

+  * 7- Reboot for usermod

-  * 7- Plug in the cable and run the AspeQt server.
+  * 8 Plug in the cable and run the AspeQt server.

     $ ./AspeQt